DukeMinty/1600_Final_project/README.md

 **Course:** *INFOTC 1600*

 **Purpose:**
-This tutorial is being created as a final project for INFOTC2600 and is intended to serve as a clear, accessible educational resource for the major digital file system types.
+This tutorial is being created as a final project for INFOTC1600 and is intended to serve as a clear, accessible educational resource for the major digital file system types.
 I'm designing this tutorial to help future students learn the fundamentals of digital file systems in an easy-to-digest way.

 **Target Audience:**
 This tutorial is intended for future generations of students taking this course who need a straightforward guide to understanding how different digital file systems work, why they exist, and how they are used in real computing environments.
+I hope this tutorial will give students insights into what file system types are out there and why they may encounter so many options out there for them.

 ---